 Copyright © Nucleus Medical Media, Inc.

-- Having a catheter that is not coated with an antimicrobial—a substance that kills bacteria
+- A catheter that is not coated with an anti-germ substance

 CLABSI may cause:

 - Redness, swelling, or tenderness at the catheter site

 The doctor will ask about symptoms and past health.
 A physical exam will be done.

 - Urine tests